austinpischer/SeatPM/README.md

 [Ali Alansari](https://www.linkedin.com/in/ali-alansari/) (Electrical Engineering)
 [Austin Pischer](https://www.linkedin.com/in/austinpischer/) (Electrical Engineering)

+## Project Context

+The SeatPM is a lightweight, portable knee rehabilitation device.
+It is a type of Continuous Passive Motion (CPM) device, which are used to rehabilitate a person's joint by moving the joint through a limited range of motion, over-and-over again, without any effort from the user.
+CPM devices are useful because they stimulate bloodflow to an injured joint and help prevent the buildup of stiff scar tissue.

+The problem with a traditional Knee CPM Devices is that they are prescribed to be used for many hours each day and they must be used while seated on a couch, bed, or floor.
+In addition, they are usually heavy, large, and bulky.

+For people in late-stage rehabilitation, such as student athletes and office workers, it is difficult to use the CPM device for the prescribed number of hours.
+That is why Joint Effort has set out to create an alternative that can be used on-the-go, such as in the office or school library.

+The SeatPM empowers its users to speed up rehabilitation by attaching to a table so that the user can utilize this CPM device in a seated position.
+In addition, the SeatPM is designed to be more portable than traditional CPM devices.

+## Theory Of Operation

+Coming Soon(tm)

 ## How to Collaborate
 This is a public repository that allows potential collaborators to